So, the amount of damage from a hydro locked engine, depends on the engines speed when the liquid was ingested.

 - Head Gasket Failure

 - Catalytic Converter Damage

 - Crankshaft Damage

-Furthermore, Coolant is corrosive to the internal parts of an engine.
-When you leave this standing for any length of time; the damage will only get worse.
-Remember engine coolant eats bearing material.
+So, coolant is corrosive to the internal parts of an engine.
+As a result, when you leave this standing for any length of time, the damage will only get worse.
+Also, remember engine coolant eats bearing material.